By 2013, I had run a marathon and done 9 triathlons, including a 70.3-mile half Ironman.

 Andrea Lytle Peet created Team Drea in 2015 when friends kept remarking that her story had inspired them to take on a big challenge – an Ironman, a half marathon, a triathlon.
 She encouraged friends and family to take on a race that represented a challenge to them and use it as an opportunity to raise money for ALS research.
 Team Drea has grown to 150+ athletes in 22 states, Canada, and the U.K, and raised more than $400,000 for ALS research.
 In October 2016, Andrea and her husband David incorporated the Team Drea Foundation as a 501(c)(3) in order to leverage the momentum they have built thus far, and to maximize the flexibility of their support to invest in the most promising ALS research on the horizon.

 The Team Drea Foundation supports bold, innovative research to find a cure or effective treatment for ALS.
 We see raising awareness about this devastating disease as an opportunity to inspire people to live bravely, love joyfully, and appreciate the gift of life.

 Research We Support:

 ALS TDI is the world’s first and largest nonprofit biotech firm.
 The organization focuses on pre-clinical trial research and the development of drug therapies for ALS.
-When they find something promising (such as AT-1501), they sell or partner with pharmaceutical companies and other organizations to further develop the drugs and get them to market.
+In 2018, ALS TDI became the first nonprofit in any disease to have a drug, AT-1501, enter human clinical trials.